judka-uriel/uriel-book/uriel_en.md

 from her idolatrous father may influence the Jewish husband and the Jewish children.
-This is precisely why the same admonition is given in Shemot [34:16](https://www.sefaria.org/Exodus.34.16): “And when you take their daughters for your sons — and they will lead your sons astray”.
+This is precisely why the same admonition is given in Shemot [34:16](https://www.sefaria.org/Exodus.34.16): “And when you take their daughters for your sons — and they will lead your sons astray.”
 The meaning is only one — a non-Jewish mother can turn away a Jewish son and a Jewish grandson.
 But if the son and grandson were not Jewish, then there would be no one to turn away, and there would be no need to warn.
 Therefore in Shemot